Differences Between Workers’ Compensation Claims and Personal Injury Claims

 In a workers’ compensation claim, you can usually expect to receive weekly payments to cover medical expenses, lost wages, vocational rehabilitation and funeral and burial costs in case of death of a loved one in a workplace accident.

 Seek Legal Assistance to Protect Your Rights

 If you or a loved one was injured in a workplace accident or due to the negligence of another party outside of work, compensation may be available to help cover necessary expenses.

-Seek legal assistance from a licensed lawyer at Lynch Law Firm.
+Seek legal assistance from a licensed lawyer at Lynch Law Firm, PC.
 We are taking free case reviews to see if you qualify for compensation.
 We charge no upfront costs and do not bill you unless we recover funds for you.
 If your claim was denied, we have in-depth knowledge and experience with the appeals process.

 Give us a call anytime, day or night at (800) 518-0508 .